Chamonix with an American guide

 Does not include

-- Client transport: about €25-60 per day, except €100 in Switzerland.
-A rental car will keep our options open beyond the Chamonix valley.
+Client transport: about €25-60 per day, except €100 in Switzerland.
+A rental car is recommended to keep our options open beyond the Chamonix valley.

 Photos of Alps Mountaineering